tim-ashton/Android-TicTacToe/README.md

 Android-TicTacToe
 =================

-Tic Tac Toe game for Android

-This application contains 3 activities:

-Splash screen activity, Menu activity and Game activity.

-A recursive minimax algorithm is used to determine computer moves in the game.

-Application also  contains examples of alert dialog, compound buttons, saving game state on rotation of screen and some simple animations

-This tic tac toe was built and using 4.4.2 SDK and tested on Samsung Galaxy S3 running Android 4.3 Jelly Bean.
-The application does not support different sizes screens, it is designed for the S3.
+As the name suggests, this is a Tic Tac Toe game for Android.
+The project was built against Android 4.4.2 SDK and tested (And designed for) my Samsung Galaxy S3.
+The S3 was running Android 4.3 Jelly Bean.
+The application interface is only designed for the 4.7 inch screen but could be easily extended with the addition of some extra xml layout files.

+There is a splash screen with simple animation, a menu for game options which displays game configuration in compound relative layout buttons.
+A user can play an easy, medium or hard game as O or X against an A.I opponent.

+The AI uses a minimax algorithm with alpha-beta pruning and hueristics to generate moves for a medium or hard game.
+The easy opponent will take a random turn.
+If a winning move is available the AI player will always take it.

+The screen can be rotated only in the GameActivity, The screen is locked on portrait for the other two activities.
+Saving and restoring state for a screen rotation is done by storing game state to a private file.

+This tic tac toe game is a complete implementation which can easily be run on device or emulator.